 - Brain training.
 Some companies have developed special brain training programs to help people like athletes improve their vision.
 Participants go through a series of increasingly difficult exercises, essentially teaching their brains to recognize contrast and interpret information better.
 One major advantage to this type of treatment is there is essentially zero risk.

-- LASIK eye surgery can produce 20/20 vision or better in many patients.
+- Surgery.
+LASIK eye surgery can produce 20/20 vision or better in many patients.
 One study showed 90.8 percent of 56,000 cases that reported visual acuity data achieved such results.
-LASIK eye surgery is not without risks, although they are small.
+LASIK eye surgery is not without risks, although they are incredibly small.
 Less than 1 percent of patients see negative results to their vision.
-If your vision is already good, you should carefully weigh the chance that something may go wrong if you’re seeking to improve your vision further.

 - Corrective lenses.
 New technology is allowing for the creation of very precise lenses for a patient’s needs.
 For example, the company LaserFit claims to be able to produce contact lenses built to precise specifications.
 While they admit they cannot give anyone 20/10 vision, they also note many users achieve such results.